juergenfl/OEM-Fleet-Maintenance-for-RAC-DBs/docs/Using-FM-pre-and-post-actions.md

 How to use Pre and Post Scripts for Fleet Maintenance Operations

 # Introduction
 In order to support automated maintenance activities for different Fleet Maintenance (FM) operations, Oracle Enterprise Manager allows support for configuring custom Pre/Post action scripts for different operations.
 The pre/post scripts need to be uploaded as EM Software Library Entity(Directive) prior to their usage with FM operations.
-All details can be found [here](https://docs.oracle.com/en/enterprise-manager/cloud-control/enterprise-manager-cloud-control/13.5/emlcm/database-fleet-maintenance.html#GUID-6AF19CA9-E83A-4C76-BF50-16E5A072EF92) in the documentation, but we will go through the needed steps below.
+All details can be found [here](https://docs.oracle.com/en/enterprise-manager/cloud-control/enterprise-manager-cloud-control/13.5/emlcm/database-fleet-maintenance.html#GUID-6AF19CA9-E83A-4C76-BF50-16E5A072EF92) in the documentation, but we will summarize the needed steps below as well.

 # Getting started with the provided script
 The bash script [FM_pre-post-actions.sh](../script/FM_pre-post-actions.sh) can be seen as kind of reference implementation for Pre/Post action scripts for RAC DB environments.
 I did create it for RAC environments with several special customizations in place due to existing configs still needed by legacy applications and scripts.

 Here is an example describing a simple use case: